emmameyer/half-marathon-training/README.md

 Open `half-marathon-plan.html` in a browser, or host it with GitHub Pages.

 - Browse phases and cycles with the tabs and arrow buttons.
-- Check off a run once you've done it, then log your actual distance and time.
+- Check off a run once you've done it, then log your actual distance, plus time as separate minutes/seconds boxes (no colon needed — works fine on a phone keypad).
+Your pace per mile is calculated automatically.
-- The log is saved automatically in the browser via `localStorage`.
+- Your log is saved automatically in the browser via `localStorage`.

 ## Notes